turtl/www/views/pages/faq.md

 break it.
 Although Turtl has not yet been vetted in this way, one of our main goals is to gain the trust of the crypto-security community.

-# Is there documentation?

-We now have [full documentation](/docs) of Turtl, its apps/clients, and the server.

 # Can I run my own Turtl server?

 Absolutely.
 Head over to the [Running Turtl](/docs/server/running) section in the documentation to read about how to run your own server.